jacksonrwoodard/HouseHealthMonitoring/Reports/Experimentation/Experimentation.md

 https://www.adafruit.com/product/5064?gad_source=1&amp;gclid=Cj0KCQjwqP2pBhDMARIsAJQ0CzqlgH_Vrp7xm4fY1QcRbdX0pUI5kT-38Ae2RRNolKE7GWGYOe8_RYYaAsEoEALw_wcB

 #### Constraint 4 - Shall give precise temperature and humidity readings within 0.5&deg; F and 2% RH of the actual values, rounding to the nearest whole number to properly evaluate and determine if mold like conditions are present.
--Experimental Design: Testing of the sensor's precision has already been conducted by the manufacturer.
-Therefore, the team has taken the datasheet's words and graphs has proof that the sensor will detect at very precise measurements within our specs.
+-Experimental Design: Testing of the sensor's precision has already been conducted by the manufacturer, so the team has taken the datasheet's words and graphs as proof that the sensor will detect at very precise measurements within our specs.
 To further test this constraint, The SHT30 and MLX90614 temperature sensors were measured and compared at specific time stamps.
 The recorded values are both sensors measuring room temperature.
+To further build on this experiment, the SHT30 sensor was placed outside for an hour straight to record values and was compared to the actual temperature and humidity levels provided by the official weather forecast.

 -Results: